 Little astronauts can get creative with delightful art activities such as Mould & Paint Space.
 This best selling craft kit is packed with a range of space objects to paint, including 2 rockets, an alien, planet and astronaut.
 Not only does this kit promote imaginative thinking, but moulding and painting the object will also help kids to improve their motor skills.
 Alternatively, to create your own rocket using items around the house, watch our video above!

 3. Free Space Science Worksheets

-Find a growing range of free science worksheets on our Free Resources Hub.
+Find a growing range of free primary resources science worksheets on our Free Resources Hub.
 For example, this Ordering Planets activity is one of our space science worksheets, helping children to learn about the order of the eight planets in the solar system.
 Children also practice cutting and sticking, which can help with the development of fine motor skills and hand-eye coordination.
 Similarly, this Planet Matching Game is beautifully designed with captivating illustrations of each planet and makes learning about the solar system fun and easy.
 Differentiated for all abilities, these science worksheets also include answer sheets and are excellent space activities for kids.

 4. Space Science Experiments at Home – Space Toys for Kids